dedeleono/stakingPfps/README.md

-# shill-city-capital
+# shill-city-pfp

-Sea Shanties official staking repo.
+Sea Shanties pfp official staking repo.

 There's a wallet you can load into your phantom in ./lib